-A low fat diet may be preferable for some individuals while other individuals may do better on a low carbohydrate diet.
-The fact that I may recommend a Paleo or an Atkins type diet for some people, does not mean that I am against whole corn bread or potatoes.
-Although I recommend everybody to avoid simple refined sugars and junk food, I think complex carbohydrates, starches and not least fiber should be a part of a healthy diet for most people.
+A low-fat diet may be preferable for some individuals while other individuals may do better on a low carbohydrate diet.
+The fact that I may recommend a Paleo or an Atkins type diet for some people, does not mean that I am against whole grain or potatoes.
+Although I recommend everybody to avoid simple refined sugars and junk food, I think complex carbohydrates, starches, and not least fiber can be a part of a healthy diet for many people.

 What can you expect?
 How will this lifestyle change affect our health?
 This is what is likely to happen following carbohydrate restriction.
 Keep in mind though, that there is individual variation, people do not all respond in exactly the same way.

 1. You Will Lose Weight

 Scientific studies and years of experience have shown that weight loss will occur on a LCHF diet.
 The amount of weight loss may vary between individuals and will also depend on how aggressive you are in getting rid of sugar and carbs.

 Studies have shown that low carbohydrate diets reduce levels of fasting glucose and glycated hemoglobin.
 This may be beneficial, in particular, if you have diabetes or prediabetes, which is quite common among individuals with the metabolic syndrome.